 You'll need to accept and incorporate this "new normal" social relationships and mobility paradigms into your lifestyle.
 It may mean purchasing a better/newer computer but it is money well spent.
 It is up to you whether you hibernate in your home under a rock without social interaction using technology plugging along wishing for the good ole days, or you reach out to society through new tools and resources.

 If you do endorse the "new normal" you may even find that it's even better than what you thought was a great way of living before the pandemic.
 See: https://news.sky.com/story/coronavirus-the-unexpected-benefits-of-a-world-in-lockdown-11985708

-Now that the US is getting its population vaccinated and the end of the Pandemic danger is in sight, reflecting on that lockdown time is now a good idea:
+Now that the US is getting its population vaccinated and the end of the Pandemic has come with powerful vaccines, reflecting on that lockdown time is now a good idea:

 The Pandemic lockdown time gave us all an opportunity to slow down and appreciate the calm of our lifestyle and take a good look at what we, pre-Pandemic, considered it to be.
 Overcoming our isolation gave us the ability to consider the intrinsic qualities of life and to reconsider how we would change our lifestyle for the better once we are out from under lockdown status.

 It is a good thing to look back and appreciate the positive side of the lockdown and how it will change our lifestyle and wellbeing forever.